ehmicky/declarative-merge/README.md

   [deleted](#delete-1)

-Designed for declarative use cases (configuration files, etc.) where merging is needed but JavaScript array/object methods are not available.
+Designed for declarative use cases (configuration files, etc.) where merging is needed but objects/arrays manipulation in JavaScript in not available.

 # Examples